 Both CMSs include themes and plugins/modules.
 You can use them to enhance the software’s functionality and appearance.

 The appearance of your website and how it appears to your visitors are controlled by themes.
-Plugins, also known as modules, are like apps for your CMS.
+Plugins, also known as modules which are like apps for your CMS.

-Themes are used by WordPress users to customize the appearance of their site.
+Themes are used by WordPress users to customize the appearance of their site it has over 5,000 free themes and thousands of paid themes.
 WordPress comes with a few pre-installed default themes.

 You can install free WP themes from the official theme directory at any time by clicking the add new button on your Appearance page.

 Also, third-party theme companies provide a plethora of premium themes.
 These are premium themes that include premium support.

 Plugins are where WordPress’s true power lies.
 In the official WP directory, there are over 58,000 plugins accessible for free.
 You can also buy premium plugins that include paid support from the plugin’s creators.